MrShanks/pizza-delivery/README.md

 - Restaurant_pizza_making_duration_seconds_bucket histogram

 ## Microservices
-- Kitchen --> it receives orders and delivers finished pizza, it is only triggered when There are Pizzas in the queue
+- Kitchen --> it receives orders and delivers finished pizza, it is only triggered when There are Pizzas in the queue.
-- Client --> can place orders trough the TUI terminal
+- Client --> can place orders trough the TUI terminal.

 ## Table of Contents